 My parent’s and grandparent’s generation seemed to play a lot of cards.
 This was a marvelous way to socialize.
 Couples were continually coming over for evening games of gin or hearts or cribbage.

-And then there was bridge.
+Then there was bridge.
 My parents belonged to several bridge clubs.
-When my mother had “bridge night”, it was quite the event – card tables were set up and we boys would help with the preparations.
+When my mother had “bridge night”, it was quite an event: card tables were set up and we boys would help with the preparations.
 I could these events were important.
 I realize now bridge was a social superglue.
 I don’t know how to play bridge.
 My grandmother, the ‘high priestess’ of bridge, refused to teach me how to play it.
 She was genuinely fearful that if I learned to play it, I would waste my college days away playing bridge.

-I don’t know many people my age that play cards, let alone bridge.
-Most people who play at cards do so at the casino rather than in the context of their community.
-And they play alone, not with the neighbors.
+I don’t know many people my age who play cards, let alone bridge.
+Most people who play at cards do so at the casino rather than in the context of a community – and they play alone, not with their neighbors.
 They play for money.
 I think this is a loss.

 Cards were the means to get together and talk and relate to friends and neighbors.